All about Series of Marks

 In New Zealand, the legislature for series marks came into existence with the Trademarks Act 2002.
 In it, a side by side comparison of the trademarks is done to determine whether they constitute a series.
 In spite of fulfilling preliminary requirements of a series trademark, each application is measured on its own merits.

-The most important characteristics of a series trademark is that the entire range of a family of a particular series belongs to single proprietor only and should have a common prefix, suffix or syllable.
+The most important characteristic of a series trademark is that the entire range of a family of a particular series belongs to a single proprietor only and should have a common prefix, suffix or syllable.
 They all have a common component but also a distinct character to each product.

 Series trademarks help create the presence of an enterprise in and outside of the country where it is originally registered.
 This provision of a series trademark is worthwhile for the family of trademarks by preventing anyone from using a mark having the same characteristicts for any similar goods or services even when the mark is not deceptively similar.